oroinc/documentation/backend/entities/extend-entities/index.rst

 Each provides guesses, and the best guess is selected based on the guesser's confidence (low, medium, high, very high).

-There are a few ways to define a custom form type for a particular field:
+There are a few ways to define a custom form type and form options for a particular extend field:

 #.
 Through the compiler pass to add or override the guesser's mappings: